 Depending upon the scope of the proposal, the fellowship may be requested for a minimum of one month and a maximum of one year.
 The fellowship amount is $2,500 per month, up to a maximum of $30,000 for a full year, pending the availability of funding.
 Each year, the total amount available may be given to one project or may be divided, depending upon the quality and scope of the applications received.
 It is expected that full time will be devoted to research during the tenure of the fellowship.
 Research space will be provided in the Curator’s Office of the Architect of the Capitol.
 Limited support services, including photocopying (but not typing), also will be provided.
 Travel and research expenses are to be covered by the monthly stipend.
 Fellows are responsible for arranging their own housing and transportation.

 Applications will be judged on the qualifications of the applicant, the significance of the topic, the degree of need for the proposed research, the feasibility of the research plan, and the likelihood that the research will lead to publication.
-The selection committee will be composed of the Curator and Architectural Historian for the Architect of the Capitol and the Chief Historian of the United States Capitol Historical Society.
-Additional reviewers, when necessary, may be drawn from the Curator of the Office of History and Preservation of the U.S. House of Representatives, the Curator for the U.S. Senate, and the National Museum of American Art and the National Building Museum.
+The selection committee will be composed of the Curator for the Architect of the Capitol, the Chief Historian of the United States Capitol Historical Society, and a third expert.
 The final selection will be approved by the President of the United States Capitol Historical Society and the Architect of the Capitol.

 A brief report of accomplishments must be submitted to the Architect of the Capitol and to the United States Capitol Historical Society at the end of the fellowship period.
 Copies of the final written paper and any resulting publications must also be submitted.